-Lockers are assigned to each student for the purpose of storing belongings during the school year.
+Lockers are assigned to 8th grade students and to all other students by request for the purpose of storing belongings during the school year.
 Students are provided locks for securing their materials and books.
-Students with locks that are damaged or not returned will be charged a replacement cost of \$5.00.
+Students with locks that are damaged or not returned will be charged the replacement cost of \$5.00.
 Lockers are subject to searches by the school administrators.
 Students are not permitted to store items in lockers that are banned from school grounds or are inappropriate to have in school.